 Rather interestingly, knives have been a very important part of Greek culture for many thousands of years.
 They were the proud possession for any young Greek man, intricately decorated with ornate writing on the blade and distinctly shaped like a piece of art.

 Handmade knives from Chania’s Knife District are probably the very best you can find in the country.
 The quality and the artistry is legendary.
 Whether for a stroll to check out the designs or to actually buy a beautiful handcrafted souvenir, you need to visit the Knife District.
-Watch the artisans as they are busy at work and take note of the wonderful sheaths, blades and animal horn handles.
+Watching the artisans at work is one of the best things to do in Chania.

 The City Walls